Sara Simms on Sep 29, 2014

 Body and Design

-was lucky enough to be able to try out the VAOM-2C model, which is the top of the line model that Voyage Air Guitar produces.
-Manufactured in California, the guitar features a gorgeous cutaway design, with solid east-indian rosewood on the back and sides, solid sitka spruce for the top and solid mahogany for the neck and a solid rosewood fretboard.
+I was lucky enough to be able to try out the VAOM-2C model, which is the top of the line model that Voyage Air Guitar produces.
+The guitar features a gorgeous cutaway design, with solid east-indian rosewood on the back and sides, solid sitka spruce for the top and solid mahogany for the neck and a solid rosewood fretboard.
 The guitar is beautiful, and sounds every bit as good as it looks.
-The rosewood on the back and sides give the VAOM-2C a deep tone, and the spruce on top gives the guitar's harmonics extra character.
-The rosewood body gives this special guitar a tone that's uniquely its own; its gorgeous tone surpassed my expectations for an instrument that can be so easily folded up!
+The rosewood on the back and sides give the VAOM-2C a deep tone, and the spruce on top gives the guitar’s harmonics extra character.
+The rosewood body gives this special guitar a tone that’s uniquely its own; its gorgeous tone surpassed my expectations for an instrument that can be so easily folded up!

-The guitar features an abalone rosette (for those who don't what this is, this is the inlay around the sound hole of the guitar.)
-The rosette is a real focal point, and also helps to protect the soundhole's edges.
+The guitar features an abalone rosette (for those who don’t know what this is, this is the inlay around the sound hole of the guitar.)
+The rosette is a real focal point, and also helps to protect the soundhole’s edges.